-- Planning permit fees (if required by your local Council) This varies depending on your local Council
+- Planning permit fees (if required by your local Council) These are variable, as they depend on your local Council.

 - Government levy charges, when the cost of work is more than $10 000 – Your building surveyor can advise you of this.

 Ensure any alterations to the contract are agreed in writing with your builder, such as:

 - Prime cost items (fixtures and fittings that are in the contract, but you only have an estimate on price).